apache/incubator-hugegraph/README.md

 HugeGraph relies on the [TinkerPop](http://tinkerpop.apache.org) framework, we refer to the storage structure of [JanusGraph](http://janusgraph.org) and the schema definition of [DataStax](https://www.datastax.com).
 Thanks to Tinkerpop, thanks to JanusGraph and Titan, thanks to DataStax.
 Thanks to all other organizations or authors who contributed to the project.

-You are welcome to contribute to HugeGraph, and we hope to work with you to create a better open source environment.
+You are welcome to contribute to HugeGraph, and we are looking forward to working with you to build an excellent open source community.